ucr-hpcc/hpcc_modules/R/README.md

 /etc/rstudio/profiles # Pro Version Only
 ```

-And lastly, update the librarys for inside of RStudio:
+And lastly, update the libraries for inside of RStudio:

 ```bash
 sudo nano /etc/RStudio/rserver.conf